hashicorp/terraform-provider-google/website/docs/r/firebase_project.html.markdown

 # google_firebase_project

 A Google Cloud Firebase instance.
-This enables Firebase resources on a given google project.
+This enables Firebase resources on a given Google Project.
 Since a FirebaseProject is actually also a GCP Project, a FirebaseProject uses underlying GCP identifiers (most importantly, the projectId) as its own for easy interop with GCP APIs.
 Once Firebase has been added to a Google Project it cannot be removed.